-2025-2026 Fulbright-Nehru International Education Administrators Seminar
+2026-2027 Fulbright-Nehru International Education Administrators Award

 In addition to the General Prerequisites

-• should be mid to senior-level college or university administrators (vice-chancellors, deans, directors of international centers/offices, foreign student advisors, or registrars etc.) working at Indian institutions;
+• should be mid to senior-level college or university administrators (vice-chancellors, deans, directors of international centers/offices, foreign student advisors, or registrars, etc.) working at Indian institutions;

 • must have at least two years’ experience in the relevant field;